invitepeople/slate/source/includes/_tickets.md

 ### Returns

-If successful it should return the Ticket object.
+If successful it should return the updated Ticket object.

 ### Errors